jina-ai/jina/README.md

 ## Contributing

-We welcome all kinds of contributions from the open-source community, individuals and partners.
+We welcome all kinds of contributions from the open-source community, individuals, and partners.
 We owe our success to your active involvement.

 - [Release cycles and development stages](RELEASE.md)